 — Clubhouse (@Clubhouse) August 29, 2021”

 Clubhouse’s spatial audio works in such a way that it first assigns a specific position to each speaker and then distributes them around a room evenly.
-It then applies head-related transfer functions (HRTFs), similar to what has been used by Microsoft in the HoloLens that makes it appear like one is in the center of a conversation.
+It then applies head-related transfer functions (HRTFs), similar to what Microsoft has used in the HoloLens that makes it appear like one is in the center of a conversation.
 Clubhouse’s implementation does not have head tracking like that of Apple, which makes audio from Netflix and Apple TV Plus shows seem like sound is coming from your playback device as you move your head.

-Spatial audio is definitely having a reigning moment this year since Clubhouse’s spatial audio is coming after Apple embraced it across all of its own product lines.
+Spatial audio is a reigning moment this year since Clubhouse’s spatial audio is coming after Apple embraced it across all of its product lines.
 Recall that Sony has also added 3D audio to the PS5, which followed the launch of the Amazon Echo Studio with its own object-based 360-degree speaker this year.
 Even Verizon is said to be getting in on the game.

 For more trending news and updates on tech, please follow Techgenyz across all social media platforms.